rfrade/rfrade.github.io/README.md

 ### Work Experience
 * **Research Assistant: London School of Economics** - Since Oct/22
-Research position working on econometric evaluation of trade, health and development policies
+Research position working on econometric evaluation of health and development policies
-Main tasks: policy evaluation, implementation of machine learning algorithms, econometric estimation, presentation of policy results to stakeholders
+Main tasks: policy evaluation, implementation of machine learning algorithms for OCR and econometric estimation.

 * **Research Assistant: Sciences Po** - June/21 - Sept/22
 Research position with Professors Johannes Boehm and Thomas Chaney in a project that tried to create a model for technological development and diffusion
-Main tasks: Big data management, data analysis,  NLP models, academic paper writing
+Main tasks: ETL pipeline management, data analysis,  use of NLP models for entity linking, academic writing

 * **Research Assistant - Wirtschaftsuniversität Viena** - Dec/20 - June/21